theKevinJustin/IISAddendums/README.md

 # IISAddendums v1.0.0.4

-Download here

-### Microsoft Windows Internet Information Services 2016+ Addendum
+### Microsoft Windows Internet Information Services 2012+ Addendums
 Includes an IIS enabled group, Daily report and cleanup datasources and WA (tasks), as well as a regular expression to set up the IIS enabled group.
 The IIS enabled group is to enable IIS monitoring on servers IIS monitoring is needed.